Largest acylindrical actions and stability in hierarchically hyperbolic groups

 \begin{proof}

 By \cite[Theorem~K]{BehrstockHagenSisto:HHS_I}, $G$ acts acylindrically on $\fontact S$.
-Let $\Gamma(n)$ be generated by $k$--random independent walks as above.
+Let $\Gamma(n)$ be generated by $k$ independent random walks as above.
 Now, \cite[Theorem 1.2]{TaylorTiozzo:randomqi} implies that $\Gamma(n)$ a.a.s.\ quasi-isometrically embeds into $\fontact S$, and hence $\Gamma(n)$ is hyperbolic.
-Moreover, the distance formula implies that $\Gamma(n)$ is undistorted in G and any orbit of $\Gamma(n)$ in $\cuco X$ has bounded projections.
+Moreover, the distance formula implies that $\Gamma(n)$ is undistorted in G and any orbit of $\Gamma(n)$ in $\cuco X$ has bounded projections by the distance formula.
 By Theorem~\ref{thm:char of contracting}, having bounded projections implies contracting; thus any orbit of $\Gamma(n)$ in $\cuco X$ is a.a.s.\ contracting, which gives the conclusion by Corollary \ref{cor:char of stab 1}.
 (Note that the directions of Theorem~\ref{thm:char of contracting} and Corollary~\ref{cor:char of stab 1} used here do not require that $(\cuco X,\mathfrak S)$ has unbounded products.) \end{proof}

 In particular, one consequence is a new proof of the following result of Maher--Sisto.
-This result follows from the above, together with Rank Rigidity for HHG (i.e, \cite[Theorem~9.14] {DurhamHagenSisto:HHS_boundary}) which implies that a hierarchically hyperbolic group which is not a direct product of two infinite groups has $\fontact S$ infinite diameter.
+This result follows from the above, together with Rank Rigidity for HHG (\cite[Theorem~9.14] {DurhamHagenSisto:HHS_boundary}) which implies that a hierarchically hyperbolic group which is not a direct product of two infinite groups has $\fontact S$ infinite diameter.

 \begin{cor}[Maher--Sisto; \cite{maher2017random}] If $G$ is a hierarchically hyperbolic group which is not the direct product of two infinite groups, then any $k$--generated random subgroup of $G$ is stable. \end{cor}